RichOrElse/no-conditionals/README.md

 # NoConditionals

-Because conditional statements, such as 'if-then-else', belong to lower levels of abstraction (ie. libraries or frameworks), and not in higher level domains like your application.
-This gem provides extentions for "Truthy" and "Falsey" classes with expressive yet Ruby idiomatic operations.
+Conditional statements if/else have it's place, under libraries and frameworks, but not in application code.
+This library implements a collection of techniques to avoid if/else, such as extending "Truthy" and "Falsey" classes with expressive yet Ruby idiomatic operations.

 ## Getting started